SoftwareAG/sag-unattended-installations/03.test/APIGateway/1005/testApiGateway3/readme.md

 9. Open an Edge browser and enter in to [APIGW] http://apigw01:9072, alt https://apigw01:9073 (or apigw02/apigw03)

 Notes:
-10. You should observe Administrator password has been changed to pwd define in suif.env and LB are set appropriately
+10. You should observe Administrator password has been changed to pwd define in .env and LB are set appropriately
 11. You should observe the fact extended settings were altered as per the provided json configuration.

 12. When finished testing, remove the complete resource group in Azure Portal.